 The Monitoring tab adds the bigger picture.
 CPU and RAM graphs cover 24 hours, 7 days, or 30 days, so you can see whether high resource usage is a sustained trend or a brief spike.
 Disk usage trends show when you are approaching capacity (Cloudways does not auto-expand disk; you need to scale the server or clean up old backups).
 The Running Crons view lists each currently executing cron with its CPU and memory cost, which is how you catch a runaway scheduled task that looks like general server slowness.
 Check Monitoring weekly for active sites and monthly for low-change ones, so you spot a slow climb in resource use before it becomes downtime.

-Three log patterns worth knowing: a spike in access-log 500 errors usually means a plugin or theme update introduced a PHP fatal; a flood of the same PHP notice repeating every few seconds often means a cron job has a stuck loop; a gap in the access log during business hours usually means the application crashed and PHP-FPM stopped responding.
+A spike in access-log 500 errors usually means a plugin or theme update introduced a PHP fatal error.
+A flood of the same PHP notice repeating every few seconds often means a cron job has a stuck loop.
+A gap in the access log during business hours usually means the application crashed and PHP-FPM stopped responding.
 The error log file path and the exact filter steps are in the application logs walkthrough.

 Setting Up Server Notifications and Alerts